Extras For Ceremonies

 The Wine Ceremony can be divided into two parts.
 The presenting of the two

-larger empty carafe during the processional.
-Then part two the pouring of the two
+the larger empty carafe during the processional.
+Then part two the pouring of

-separate wines into the empty carafe and drinking the combined wine by the
+the two separate wines into the empty carafe and drinking the combined wine

-wedding couple.
+by the wedding couple.
 Part two follows the exchange of vows.
-The ceremony can be one
+The ceremony

-part with the wine already sitting on the table and the couple just combining the
+can be one part with the wine already sitting on the table and the couple just

 Part One can take place during the Wedding Processional with one of the